voytech/tabulate/README.md

 It is worth mentioning that by using extension functions on DSL builders - scope becomes restricted to extended DSL builder receiver.
 Thus - it will not be allowed to break table definition by calling methods from patent builders.

-This property becomes especially attractive in contex of custom attributes:
+This property becomes especially attractive in contex of user defined attributes:

 ### Column bound cell value extractors.